 Keys in terms of the baseline lab tests that we do are making sure that patients do not have HIV infection so an HIV test to make sure they are negative.
-Because of course if someone has HIV infection, we would offer them treatment for HIV which is different than PREP.
-And testing things like the kidney function, testing for other sexually transmitted infections as well as hepatitis, hepatitis B specifically.
-So, once that testing has been done and the patient and provider agree that they are a good candidate for PREP, we really don’t want to delay.
-And across the country we are seeing increasing interest in offering PREP on the same day of service or very shortly after patients ask for it.
+Because of course if someone has HIV infection, we would offer them treatment for HIV which is different than PrEP.
+And testing things like kidney function, testing for other sexually transmitted infections as well as hepatitis, hepatitis B specifically.
+So, once that testing has been done and the patient and provider agree that they are a good candidate for PrEP, we really don’t want to delay.
+And across the country, we are seeing increasing interest in offering PrEP on the same day of service or very shortly after patients ask for it.

 Host: Jessica how well does it work?
 Is there evidence of the safety and efficacy of this prophylaxis?
 What have you seen?

-I think the other piece that Jessica allude to is that PREP does involve coming in for testing and support around adherence.
+I think the other piece that Jessica alludes to is that PrEP does involve coming in for testing and support around adherence.
 So, we want to make sure that we talk to our patients about that upfront and that they understand that the best data for this medication right now is in patients who take it every day.
 So, we want to make sure patients are prepared for that.
-And we are able to treat patients who historically might have not been offered PREP.
-So, for example women who are pregnant, we are able to talk to about the pros and cons of starting PREP and oftentimes offer it if it’s the right choice for them.
+And we are able to treat patients who historically might have not been offered PrEP.
+So, for example, women who are pregnant, we are able to talk about the pros and cons of starting PrEP and oftentimes offer it if it’s the right choice for them.

 Host: Dr. Taylor are there any unique aspects of the BMC program you’d like to highlight?